 Karen Skelton is founder and president of Skelton Strategies, a boutique political and strategic consulting firm.
 For more than 30 years, she has worked within the private and public sectors to design campaigns that require political, legal, and communications skills to shape policy.
 She has experience in a range of subject matters, including a passion for policies focused on climate change, economic equality, and transportation.
 She successfully navigates regulatory agencies such as the California Air Resources Board, the California Public Utilities Commission, and the Environmental Protection Agency.
 For almost a decade, she was CEO of The Shriver Reports, a nonprofit media initiative examining seismic societal shifts currently affecting American women and families.
 In that role, she was the coordinating producer of the Emmy-nominated and Television Academy–honored HBO documentary Paycheck to Paycheck: The Life and Times of Katrina Gilbert.
 The Shriver Report was part of the team winning a 2015 Emmy for All In with Chris Hayes for news discussion and analysis.
 She has managed some of the most complex and entrepreneurial projects in the nation for presidents, vice presidents, governors, CEOs, and foundations.
 She spent about a decade in Washington, DC, working in the Clinton/Gore administration at the White House and the US Departments of Justice and Transportation, and another decade managing a national public affairs firm, building it from scratch with a DC-based partner into a multimillion-dollar business.
+She joined PPIC’s board of directors in 2019, having previously served on the PPIC Statewide Leadership Council.
 She holds a BA in English from UCLA, a master’s degree from Harvard’s Kennedy School of Government, and a JD from the UC Berkeley Law School.